jonathanscholtes/azure-ai-search-large-doc-indexing-vectorization/README.md

 python app.py --files "C:\path\to\file1.pdf;C:\path\to\file2.pdf"
 ```

 This will initiate the chunking and indexing process for the PDF files into Azure AI Search.
-Please note that this may take some time.
+Please note that this may take some time to index the document chunks into Azure AI Search.

 ```
 Batch 1/22 uploaded.
 Remaining: 21